 - Along the road, enjoy the different attractions mentioned above.

 A fantastic 360° vista in the heart of the Makhtesh

 - Getting There:

-- Turn left and follow the Red marked dirt road for about 4 Kilometers, until a junction with a Black marked dirt road.
+- At the end of the “Color” Road, turn left and drive 200-300 m until a junction with a Black marked dirt road.

 - Turn left and follow the dirt road for 700 m.

-- On your left you will see “Be’erot” campground, which is the only organized lodging option inside the crater.
-On site you can rent a matres and sleeping bag for 10 NIS.
+- On your left, you will see “Be’erot” campground, which is the only organized lodging option inside the crater.
+On-site, you can rent matres and sleeping bags for 10 NIS.
 There is also a Kiosk offering refreshments.
-(Tel: 08-6280404 ext.1, mail: email@example.com)
+(Tel: 08-6280404 ext.1, mail: firstname.lastname@example.org)

 - Turn right a and follow it 1 Km until a junction with a Back marked dirt road.

-- Use the “Cone Hill” Map and GPS file supplied in the Download pack for easier navigation on th short hike.
+- Use the “Cone Hill” Map and GPS Link from the eBook for easier navigation on the short hike.

 - Continue by foot on the Black marked dirt road until a junction with a Blue marked path.
-Turn left and walk on it until a junction with a Red marked path.
-Turn right and start climbing gradually to the bas of the “cone”.
-Look on your right for the narrow steep path that goes to the top.
+Turn left and walk on it until an intersection with a Red marked trail.
+Turn right and start climbing gradually to the base of the “cone”.
+Look on your right for the narrow, steep path that goes to the top.